Skip to content

 I [have?] promised to write you a long letter but I have not been settled down and only got in here yesterday and I have had a lot of business to do this last week.
 This is a Photo taken after the finish of the Six Days.
 I look very thin on it but two six days races in three week[s] is very hard and takes a lot out of me.

-They are not like the Sydney Six Days race it was only a training/ride along side of these.
+They are not like the Sydney Six Days race it was only a training ride along side of these.
 I am a fine Six Days rider now.
 All the papers says I am one of the best and they say when I ride a few more I will be a pip.
-The other Photo was taken one night when I was having a spell [refers to 'Berlin 7.3.22' below].
+The other Photo was taken one night when I was having a spell [refers to ‘Berlin 7.3.22’ below].
 Aerts is the chap that won the Brussels Six Days.
 Do you think he is like me.
-Well when we are on a bike we are just alike and the people get us mixed up and call him Ross and me Aerts and almost he always says he is my brother
+Well when we are on a bike we are just alike and the people get us mixed up and call him Ross and me Aerts and almost he always says he is my brother because we are alike.

 Six-day cycle racing

-Six-day racing, involving a single cyclist completing as many laps as possible around a banked track for sixteen hours a day over six days, began in England in 1878.
+Six-day racing, involving a single cyclist completing as many laps as possible around a banked track for 16 hours a day over six days, began in England in 1878.
 The first six-day race in Australia was in 1881.

 In early races, contestants used high-wheeled bicycles and competed as individuals.
 In later events, safety bicycles became standard.